sbrown345/docs/articles/quickstart/backend/webapi-owin/01-authorization.md

 }
 ```

-::: panel-warning Do not forget the trailing backslash
+::: panel-warning Do not forget the trailing slash
-Please ensure that the URL specified for `ValidIssuer` contains a trailing backslash as this needs to match exactly with the issuer claim of the JWT.
+Please ensure that the URL specified for `ValidIssuer` contains a trailing slash as this needs to match exactly with the issuer claim of the JWT.
 This is a common misconfiguration error which will cause your API calls to not be authenticated correctly.
 :::

 The JWT middleware integrates with the standard ASP.NET Authentication and Authorization mechanisms, so you only need to decorate your controller action with the `[Authorize]` attribute to secure an endpoint: